Kyriosity/read-write/README+/.net/README+/wpf/README.md

 The best way to learn WPF is to build a basic MVVM application on a green field: proof of concept, prototype, or initial commit.
 You need a few minutes to start, as in this [sample](README+/mvvm/README.md#sample).

-Even better is to take a renowned trial or freeware template, learn it, and build the application on it.
+Even better is to take a renowned trial or freeware template, learn it, and design the application around it.

 ### Large projects

-If the application is a grown WPF product, its components will be a huge construction set, pieces of which a novice may soon manipulate with declarative tools.
+If the application is a grown WPF product, its components must make up a huge construction set, pieces of which a novice may soon manipulate with declarative tools.

 For example, take a pro table component from a gallery, declare it in a view, back it with the model data, and adorn it with custom logic in the ViewModel.